New Release

 More info: https://blackbondbooks.com/events/28033

-Book reading at A Different Booklist in Toronto (TBA)
+Book reading at Flying Books in Toronto (May 13, 2024)

 Book publication & sale date (International) on April 19th, 2024